wendlers/scratch-pynetsense/doc/PynetsenseApiUsage.md

 **Using Sensor Values**

 Each sensor value is represented by a variable.
-To introduce a new variable, or assign a new value to a already introduced variable, just assign the desired value to it in the same way as you would do for a class attribut:
+To introduce a new variable, or assign a new value to a already introduced variable, just assign the desired value to it in the same way as you would do for a class attribute:

 	# Create new sensor variable 'a', set value to 1.
 This will result
     # in a 'sensor-update' message sent to Scratch sensor server.